DanielLanghann/postgres/README.md

 # postgres
-Local Postgres Database running in Docker Container.
+Local Postgres Database running in a Docker Container.